ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 #### Functionality

-At a high-level, this library will wrap new functionality into IPFS with:
+At a high level, this library will wrap new functionality into IPFS with:
 - A means of configuring a local context using IPNS and multikey to partition a subset of the graph.
 - An interface for managing contexts.
-- An interface for linking CIDs to the graph and there node types.
+- An interface for linking CIDs to the graph and their node types.
 - An interface for adding ontologies in a format that can be translated to RDF trites/quads.
-- An in memory graph for swapping in/out one or more graph partitions.
+- An in-memory graph for swapping in/out one or more graph partitions.
-- An interface searching and referencing of node.
+- An interface for searching and referencing of nodes.
-- A means of adding/retrieving partitions of the RDF graph to to IPFS via IPLD.
+- A means of adding/retrieving partitions of the RDF graph to IPFS via IPLD.

 Stretch goal is to support a naming service, (e.g. IPNS+ENS) and gossipub for subscribing to partitions.